-I’ve said it many times previously on Dan’s Bird Bites, you should avoid bird seeds containing the ingredient red milo.
-Much like you should read labels of foods you’re eating from the grocery store, it’s well worth scanning the bird seed you’re buying to avoid those containing red milo.
+I’ve said it often on Dan’s Bird Bites: You should avoid buying bird seeds containing the ingredient red milo.
+Much like you should read labels of foods you’re eating from the grocery store, it’s well-worth scanning a bag of bird seed you’re buying to avoid those containing red milo.

 What is Red Milo?